-Forgewood Housing Co-operative was founded in 1994 and is a community based Co-operative operating in the Forgewood area of Motherwell offering a wide range of housing for rent and low cost home ownership to residents.
+Forgewood Housing Co-operative was founded in 1994 and is a community based Co-operative operating in the Forgewood area of Motherwell offering a wide range of housing for rent.

 The Co-operative began operations with the transfer of 220 properties from Motherwell District Council.
 80 of those properties were demolished with the remaining 140 refurbished through funding from Scottish Homes.
-Further local development increased our stock to 216 and includes new build properties for rent and shared ownership.
+Further local development increased our stock to 216 and includes new build properties for rent.

 The Co-operative is registered with the Scottish Housing Regulator (formerly Communities Scotland) Registration No. HAC 271 and with the Financial Services Authority Registration No. 2439 R (S)